tdesai2017/Akamai_Quest_Extension_Training_Application/readme.txt

 The Akamai Quest Extension Training Application offers the ability to completely transform training here at Akamai.
 By basing it off of the hugely successful
-Project Qui system, and allowing any employee to be an admin or a user/create or partake in trainings that they desire, trainings can be created and completed at an extremely effective page.
+Project Qi system, and allowing any employee to be an admin or a user and create or partake in trainings that they desire, trainings can be created and completed at an extremely effective pace.

 Basic Workflow: